sparkflows/fire-tools/rest-api-scripts/README.md

 **Script Name**: `users_create_automation.py`

-This script will create_update_user with details based on provided list of users in the file.
+This script will create/update User details based on provided list of users in the file.

-Format of each row in the file:
+**Command**:

+`users_create_automation.py --fire_host_url="https://host_name:port" --access_token="xxxxxxxxxxxx" --users_file_path="path_of_file_with_list_of_users"`

+**Arguments**:

+The above script expects the below command line arguments:

+`--fire_host_url` : The URL in the format http://host_ip:port where Sparkflows is running.

+`--access_token` : The access token generated from the Administrative tab of Sparkflows.

+`--users_file_path` : The path of the file which has the list of Users.
+Format of each row in the file should be in the format below.Multiple roles and group ids can be separated with pipe.

 ```<username>,<password>,<first_name>,<last_name>,<email>,<role_ids>,<group_ids>,<is_superuser>,<is_active>```

-**Example**:
+**Example to update only one role and group along with other properties**:

+test,test@123,test,test,test@email.com,role1,group1,true,true

+**Example to update multiple roles and groups along with other properties**:

 test,test@123,test,test,test@email.com,role1|role2,group1|group1,true,true

-Multiple roles and group ids can be separated with pipe as shown in the example above.
-Then, pass the file path to --users_file_path argument.

-**Command**:
+**Example to update the details of users**:

    users_create_automation.py --fire_host_url="https://localhost:8080" --access_token="cacaksncaskjuuonn777-cdck" --users_file_path="new_users_file_path"

-Import Project
+Import Projects
 ----------------------

 **Script Name**: `import_project.py`